aymuos15/InstaMatch/README.md

 - [ ] Add variable threshold options.
 - [ ] [LOT OF WORK BUT IMPORTANT] - Make visualisations of the matching for all of the metrics.
 - [ ] Make a requirements.txt
-- [ ] All base and semantic metrics should be from MONAI

-## Todo's immediate
-- [ ] Understand the instance way for blob and region dice
-- [ ] Do good docs and function names for all
-- [ ] Make sure Normalised Surface Dice is properly implemented within Region Metrics
 - [ ] Pass num classes as an arg.
+- [ ] All semantic metrics should be from MONAI.

+## Part Metrics Todo's immediate
+- [ ] Elabortate Documentation.
 - [ ] Properly/Elegantly handle cases where there is no prediction or ground truth.
 Throws errors at the moment.
-- [ ] Need to see if partpq implementation can be optimised.
+- [ ] Further optimisation.
-- [ ] The plotting code in part aware should not rely on the ordering of the classes defined.
+- [ ] The plotting code in unit tests should not rely on the ordering of the classes defined.
-- [ ] Need to set a threshold for PartPQ (This will go in `create_match_dict`)
+- [ ] Need to set a threshold for PartPQ (This will go in `create_match_dict`).